-Since moving to North Carolina in 2007, he’s begun to take a more hybrid approach between the synthetic and the material by mixing in live guitar melded with guitar synth, as well as bass and live percussion and has moved into a more cinematic and ambient groove influenced direction.
-This is reflected in his 2009 release ‘Ether‘ (also available on iTunes) which has strong ambient elements to it but still contains live guitar and bass in addition to lush synth programming.
+Moving to North Carolina in 2007, he began to take a more hybrid approach between the synthetic and the material by mixing in live guitar melded with guitar synth, as well as bass and live percussion and moved into a more cinematic and ambient groove influenced direction.
+This was reflected in his 2009 release ‘Ether‘ (also available on iTunes) which has strong ambient elements to it but still contains live guitar and bass in addition to lush synth programming.

 In 2010 the EP ‘Homework Vol 1’ was released and touches on a number of styles (IDM and rocktronica to name two) and represents a collection of more experimental works.
 One track, ‘Ouraborus’ is also featured on classical tubist Joanna Ross Hersey’s album ‘O quam mirabilis‘, which he also co-produced and engineered, was released in February 2010.